List of Digimon Data Squad episodes

-This is a complete list of episodes from the anime series Digimon Data Squad.
+This is a list of episodes from the anime series Digimon Data Squad.
 As it currently stands, Digimon Data Squad is the shortest series in the franchise to date, and ends with 48 episodes.
 The series ran in Japan on Fuji TV from April 2006 to March 2007, and in the United States on Jetix from October 2007 to November 2008.

-This series uses two opening themes in the original Japanese version.
+This series uses two opening themes in the original and first and main Japanese version.
 "Gou-ing!
 Going!
 My Soul!" is used as the opening theme of the first half and the second opening song, "Hirari", is used in the remaining episodes.